KittyCAD/glass-skeleton/README.md

 In short: *you want to use this tool if you want to create "interaction API contracts"*.

+**Note**: This does *not* remove the need for E2Es, as they're still required to check complex data->component transformations / visualizations.
+Additionally the E2Es are needed to generate the glass skeletons in the first place (although you can get away with just the Chrome extension, which is a totally valid use-case).

 ## Why the name?

 Because Playwright is metaphorically a person clicking and pressing keys and